-It is vitally important to understand the importance of documentation and verification of forecasts.
-This builds confidence and trusts in marine weather forecasts.
-Lee will take you through this cultural process by comparing surface pressure forecasts (48-96 hours) to the most current surface pressure analysis charts, having the same valid date and time.
-One must a built in culture of belief in the human intelligence forecasts discussed and promoted in this course (at least, a medium degree of confidence, in order to make safety decision & strategic planning).
-The day will conclude with a Question & Answer session until 5:00 PM.
+\It is vitally important to understand the importance of documentation and verification of forecasts.
+We will take you through this cultural process by comparing previous 48-96 hour surface pressure forecasts, to the most current surface pressure analysis charts, having the same valid date and time.
+One must a built in culture of belief in the human intelligence forecast discussed and just promoted (at the very least, a medium degree of confidence, in order to make solid safety decision and strategic planning).

+- \There will be a short presentation on methods of receiving weather information at sea. - \The day will conclude with a Question & Answer session until 5:00 PM.